As a e-facilitator, it’s important to know what technologies are available nowadays, and how to effectively use them.

 Have you ever run a workshop or meeting where you wanted to quickly poll the opinions of all your participants?
 Workshops and training sessions are meant to be interactive, two-way communication helps to keep your group engaged.
 Having a meeting facilitation software that allows your participants to easily interact with each other can be useful in such cases – for instance to easily poll your participants and visualize the results.

-Mentimeter allows you to create questions in their web application and participants can answer them from their mobile devices.
+Mentimeter: It allows you to create questions (such as multiple choice questions) in their web application and participants can answer them from their mobile devices.
 The great thing is that you can instantly visualize everyone’s opinion and display the results real-time to the group.
 It helps your participants to feel engaged, which is especially important for a large group workshop.